 - Edit and review your applications.
 Not just to catch pesky grammar errors and misspellings but to make sure you’ve answered all questions fully and thoughtfully.

 - Make sure your online presence is respectable (at the very least).
 Do an online search for yourself.
 You may like what you see, but will scholarship providers?

 - Have a professional email.
 Sure, it’s a small thing, but it can say a lot.

 - Be respectful, patient, and polite in all email and in-person interactions.
 This includes sending thank-you notes.

 - Don’t knowingly apply for scholarships you’re not truly eligible for.
 Most experts say it’s a waste of time, because competition is just too tight.

 - Make sure any recommendations come from people who know you well.
 Don’t ask for a letter from someone just because you think it will impress the scholarship committee; your recommenders should be able to speak thoroughly and honestly about your character and abilities.

 Related: The 3 Steps to Winning Scholarships

 Remember, you can apply for and win scholarships all throughout high school and college.
-Keep looking for more awards right here on CollegeXpress, and best of luck in your search!
+Keep looking for more awards on CollegeXpress using our Scholarship Search tool, and best of luck in your search!